- 1 Streamlined Filing Compliance Procedures

 The issue of non-willfulness is very important because the taxpayer must certify under penalty of perjury.

 If you are already under an IRS audit or examination, then you are disqualified from submitting to the streamlined program.

-Because if you are already under IRS audit or examination, even if it is because of issues unrelated the streamlined procedures, you are under obligation to update the auditor about the unreported foreign money.
+Because if you are already under IRS audit or examination, even if it is because of issues unrelated to the streamlined procedures, you are under obligation to update the auditor about the unreported foreign money.

 *There are some complex issues involving self-incrimination and eggshell audits.
-You may want to speak with attorney if you’re already under examination.
+You may want to speak with an attorney if you’re already under examination.

 Resolving Past Delinquent Quiet Disclosure

 If you were unaware of these procedures, and already submitted previously filed tax returns and/or information returns, you may still qualify for the streamlined procedures — but this presumes your prior actions were non-willful.